CadQuery/cadquery/README.md

 Installing -- Using CadQuery from Inside FreeCAD
 =================================================

-Use the Excellent CadQuery-FreeCAD plugin here: https://github.com/jmwright/cadquery-freecad-module
+Use the CadQuery module for FreeCAD here: https://github.com/jmwright/cadquery-freecad-module

 It includes a distribution of the latest version of cadquery.